operasoftware/devopera/articles/_posts/2014-07-23-responsive-images-use-cases-code-snippets.md

 For browser windows with a width of 640 CSS pixels and wider, a photo with a width of 60% of the viewport width is used; for less wide browser windows, a photo with a width that is equal to the full viewport width is used.
 The browser picks the optional image from a selection of images with widths of 200px, 400px, 800px and 1200px, keeping in mind image width and screen DPI.

-## Changing image sizes & art direction use case
+## Changing image sizes &amp; art direction use case

 <span class="true">sizes</span> <span class="false">dpi</span> <span class="false">mime</span> <span class="true">art</span>